-As was the case for Option 2, the student in this situation may or may not be able to finish both degrees within six semesters.
-Exact timing to complete the degree depends on what work completed during the MFA semesters satisfies USMA requirements and vice versa.
+The student in this situation may or may not be able to finish both degrees within five semesters.
+Exact timing to complete the degrees depends largely on what work completed during the MFA program satisfies the USMA degree requirements, and vice versa.
 For example, fieldwork semesters required for USMA might have been fulfilled by the previous year’s MFA field study placement.
-Students are advised on an individual basis in collaborative conversations with both department chairs.
+Students are advised on an individual basis, in collaborative conversations with both department chairs.

 The dual degree takes advantage of the existing USMA and MFA curricula and holds students to the same requirements as single degree students.
 However, students can fulfill certain requirements for one degree while enrolled as students in the other program.